vpoluyaktov/github_developer_profiler/README.md

 # GitHub Developer Profiler

-A tool that analyzes GitHub users' public repositories to show their coding skills and experience.
-Built with Go and Fyne, it uses data analysis and AI to create useful reports about developers.
+A GitHub developer assessment tool that analyzes users' public repositories to generate detailed insights about their coding skills, technical expertise, and development patterns.
+Built with Go and Fyne, it combines intelligent repository analysis with AI-powered code evaluation to create professional reports showcasing developer capabilities, language proficiency, code quality metrics, and project complexity assessments.

 ## Features